 In March 2012, the Company established a Diversity Policy to formalise its commitment to providing equal access to opportunities irrespective of background, beliefs or other factors.
-The policy may be viewed in the Corporate Governance section of the Company's web site at www.clovercorp.com.au.
+The policy was updated on 31 July 2020 and may be viewed in the Corporate Governance section of the Company's web site at www.clovercorp.com.au.
 The policy governs the conduct of the Company, its wholly owned subsidiaries and all Directors and employees of those entities.